Plan the perfect Ontario golf weekend

 The Diamond in the Rough

 Located 25 minutes from Bracebridge, Huntsville and Port Carling, the Diamond is home to luxury cottages that sleep six and have waterfront access.
-It features 2,754 yards from the back tees and a par score of 34.
-This 9-hole course makes a great fit for your first round on arrival day.
+The 9-hole course measures 2,754 yards from the back tees and a par score of 34.
+A round here is a great way to introduce yourself to Muskoka golf on arrival day.

-Niagara region is the home to one of the great wonders of the world.
-It also boasts tremendous golfing opportunities.
+Niagara is the home to one of the great wonders of the world.
+It also boasts spectacular courses.
 Come for the falls and stay for the golf.

 Beechwood Golf

-Built on the site of a War of 1812 battle in the War of 1812, there’s some interesting history at this property.
+Built on the site of a War of 1812 battle, this property has some interesting history.
 The “Old Barn” section of the clubhouse was built in 1883.
-Play the 6,653-yard, par 72 course and enjoy the restaurant pub-style pizzas fit for a golfer’s appetite.
+Play the 6,653-yard, par 72 course and enjoy the restaurant's pub-style pizzas fit for a golfer’s appetite.

 Location: 4680 Thorold Townline Road, Niagara Falls